zxynj/zxynj-personal-website/content/post/explain_xgboost_algorithm_by_manually_calculating_a_binary_classification_problem_wb.md

 ## The right leaf success probability is 0.1939799.
 ```

-Let's check out the report of other possible splits.
+Let's check out the reports of other possible splits of the first level of the tree.

 ```